vvilaant/PDDL-Intro/pddl-reference.md

 ## Problem Definition

-The problem definition includes objects, initial state, and goal.
+The problem definition contains the objects present in the problem instance, the initial state description and the goal.
+The format of a (simple) problem definition is:

 ### **Example Problem Definition:**
 ```pddl